How to judge a rune book:

 CORE SOURCE TEXTS:

 Lastly, if you want to gain a better understanding of Norse and Germanic cosmology and the unique mystical worldview of the ancient Skalds and Vitkar within which Runic rituals and practices developed, it is good to read the Eddas, especially the Poetic Edda, while understanding that it is heavy with metaphor and not every myth and legend was to be taken literally.
-There are several good translations out there.
-Olive Bray's and James Chisholm's are among the best of the popular ones.
+There are several translations out there.
+Olive Bray's and James Chisholm's are among the best free ones, though they still have some inaccuracies.
 (I would avoid recommending Lee Hollander's translation because it is so word-for-word as to destroy most of the symbolic language, and so jam-packed with obscure academic footnotes as to make the story almost disappear in a literal beaver's lodge of annotation.)

 A few of the stories, in particular Odin's Rune-Quest in the Hávamál, as well as the telling of Ragnarok and the Well of Wyrd, are heavily symbolic of the Runic journey and initiation from one state of awareness into another.